heslabs/haps_base_v22p2/README.md

 $ putty -serial -sercfg 115200,8,n,1,N /dev/ttyUSB0 -fn "client:Ubuntu Mono 16" &
 ```

+* Note
+   * A serial console typically does not display graphics; it's a text-based interface designed for basic system diagnostics and troubleshooting, especially when graphical output is unavailable or the operating system is in a non-bootable state.

-* Step-3: Connect HAPS-ZYNQ from remote
+#### Step-3: Connect HAPS-ZYNQ from remote

+* To connect to a HAPS-PC remotely via SSH: `ssh zynq@59.124.169.195 -X`
+* To connect HAPS-ZYNQ from HAPS-PC via ssh: `ssh xilinx@192.169.50.3 -X`

 ```
 <Remote> $ sshpass -p <password> ssh zynq@59.124.169.195 -X
 <HAPS-PC> $ sshpass -p xilinx ssh xilinx@192.169.50.3 -X